randovania/randovania/README.md

 * The data set does not include out of bounds movement.
 * Dark World damage requirements, while mapped, are not verified.
 * Elevator randomizer is not supported.
+* Opening Blast Shield doors from a side does not consider the other side as unlocked.

 ### Options